Trivaxy/leibniz-lang/README.md

 x = x + 5 // [0, 20, 5.2, 5]
 ```

-There are a handful of functions in the standard library that make using arrays easily.
+There are a handful of functions in the standard library that make using arrays easy.

 The `len(x)` function, where `x` is an array, will return the number of elements in `x`.
 ```rust